3.1 Documentation Integrity as Governance

 - Escalate unresolved patterns through the appropriate governance structure.

-A practical way to study this section is to read every scenario as a risk-to-trust question.
+Study each scenario as a risk-to-trust question.
 Ask what makes the record less reliable, who owns the fix, and what evidence proves the fix worked.
-The RHIA answer should protect the record as an organizational asset, not just close a single chart deficiency.
+The RHIA answer protects the record as an organizational asset, not just a single chart deficiency.

 A service line has a growing backlog of unauthenticated operative reports.
 What is the best RHIA-level response?